(Equivalent to level 6)

 The emphasis of the module will be on improving the following skills:

-- communicating more effectively in French in the business context, in situations ranging from informal conversation to formal interviews, negotiations or presentations
+- Communicating more effectively in French in a business context, in situations ranging from informal conversation to formal interviews, meetings or presentations

-By the end of the course, students should be able to perform at Level C1 Proficient user (operational proficiency) of the Common European Framework.
+By the end of the module, students should be able to perform at Level C1 Proficient user (operational proficiency) of the CEFR (Common European Framework of Reference).